-UNDERGRADUATE PROBATION AND SUSPENSION
+ACADEMIC STANDING: UNDERGRADUATE PROBATION AND SUSPENSION

 Truman's undergraduate probation and suspension policy is based on the need for students to achieve minimum academic standards with a concern for the welfare of the individual student.
 In order to graduate from the University, students need at least a "C" (2.0) overall average in all the classes they have taken and at least a "C" (2.0) average in the classes they have taken at Truman.
-However, some majors have higher cumulative GPA graduation requirements.
+Additionally, some majors have higher cumulative GPA graduation requirements.
 Thus, students who consistently make low grades will not graduate.

-In order to guide and to encourage students in meeting minimum academic requirements, the University has adopted the following probation and suspension regulations.
+In order to guide and to support students in meeting minimum academic requirements, the University has established that students in good academic standing who fail to make satisfactory academic progress are placed on probation.
+The following regulations determine a student's probation or suspension status.